sst/sst/CONTRIBUTING.md

 6. Construct tests: Ensure tests added for both the old and the new property (or method).

 See the `Table` construct for a deprecation example of renaming `secondaryIndexes` to `globalIndexes`.

-## Community Team Contribution Workflow

-### Gather requirements

-When assigned an issue, the first step is to seek necessary clarification.
-If the issue was brought up by a user, make sure you fully understand the requirement from the user.
-Otherwise, contact a member from the core team that opened the issue.

-### Specing

-Do the necessary research.
-Then draft a plan of the implementation; the cases that need to be tested; and the docs required to be updated.
-Here is an example:

-#### Task: Allow user to customize eslint rules in SST
-- [ ] research: how is it currently done in other popular frameworks, ie. Create React App
-- [ ] implement: add an eslint section in the package.json to allow users to specify a list of linting packages
-- [ ] implement: update create-serverless-stack template to prefill the package.json with SST's default linting package
-- [ ] test: add a test with SST's default linting package and check `no-unused-vars` is enforced
-- [ ] test: add a test with custom linting packages and check `no-unused-vars` is not enforced
-- [ ] doc: document the default linting package in "Working Locally"
-- [ ] doc: show an example of customizing linting packages

-Add the spec to the GitHub issue.
-It is necessary to come up with this list before working on the task.
-This gives the core team a chance to propose changes and.
-A good spec is one where it can be handed to anyone on the team, and that person is able to follow through and complete the implementation.

-If the solution isn’t obvious or is a bigger change, get the core team involved.
-Before the group discussion, come up with a proposed solution.

-The core team reviews the spec.

-### Implement

-Create a [Pull Request](#pull-requests).
-Inform the core team upon completion.
-And the core team will review the PR.

 ---